 You’ve probably noticed that songs off Maiden’s Live After Death masterpiece are absent from our list.
 The reason for this is simply that there was considerable doctoring of Dickinson’s vocals for the album version, making it difficult to treat them as LIVE performances.
 We also don’t think that his un-doctored performances in the video version quite match those we have mentioned here.

 There is no doubt that Dickinson’s legacy is huge.
 The classic Iron Maiden era in the 1980s is one thing, and his solo work in the 1990s is another.
-But because of his truce with Steve Harris and the return to Maiden in 1999 his already impressive legacy has grown immeassurably over the past decade and a half.
+But because of his truce with Steve Harris and the return to Maiden in 1999 his already impressive legacy has grown immeassurably over the past two decades.

-The fact that Bruce has maintained his voice in the shape that we witnessed on the recent Maiden England World Tour sets him apart from just about anyone else.
+The fact that Bruce has maintained his voice in the shape that we witnessed on the recent Legacy Of The Beast tour sets him apart from just about anyone else.
 Here is a great video by New York vocal coach Kevin Richards, where he explains and demonstrates how Dickinson sings and why he is still on top of his game: